VangelisTheodorakis/project-initializeR/README.md

 # project-initializeR

-## Scaffolding for large R Projects
+## Scaffolding for large R Projects in Bioinformatics

 ### Description: